arungudelli/angularjswiki/content/en/fontawesome/fa-icicles.md

-## Change Icicles icon size
+## Change fa-icicles icon size
-To increase Icicles font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-icicles.
+To increase fa-icicles font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-icicles.

 Increase in icon size will be relative to their parent container.